SmartChico/Chico/README.md

 If you encounter more errors in setting up the project, please contact us to help you.

 #Test
-To test the app, please visit: smartchico.azurewebsites.net
+To test the app, please visit [our live demo website](smartchico.azurewebsites.net)